Flux73/webServer/README.md

 ./webserv [configuration_file]

+The project is compiled with the following flags:

 -std=c++98 - C++98 standard compliance

--fsanitize=address - Memory error detection (debug mode) -g - Debug symbols
+-fsanitize=address - Memory error detection (debug mode)

+-g - Debug symbols

 For production builds, consider removing the sanitizer flag and adding optimization flags like -O2.